ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 API mappings for Receiving Multicast UDP are as follows:

 Connection Object:
 : Established UDP Multicast Receive connections represent a pair of specific IP addresses and ports.
-The "unidirectional receive" transport property is required, and the Local Endpoint must be configured with a group IP address and a port.
+The `direction` Selection Property must be set to `unidirectional receive`, and the Local Endpoint must be configured with a group IP address and a port.

 Initiate:
 : Calling `Initiate` on a UDP Multicast Receive Connection causes an immediate InitiateError.
 This is an unsupported operation.